-4. COOLING SYSTEM: Is the cooling system large enough to adequately cool the generator set?
+4. COOLING SYSTEM: Is the cooling system large enough to adequately cool the generator set? \\ starvation of either the main engine or generator engine?

-5. FUEL SYSTEM: Is the fuel system properly designed to prevent fuel starvation of either the main engine or generator engine?
+5. FUEL SYSTEM: Is the fuel system properly designed to prevent fuel after installation?

-6. EXHAUST SYSTEM: Will the exhaust system meet all safety requirements after installation?
+6. EXHAUST SYSTEM: Will the exhaust system meet all safety requirements be compatible with the vehicles system?